yuin/sesame/README.md

 }
 ```

-2nd and 3rd arguments are source and destination objects. source and destination objects never be nil.

-A source argument types will be a:

-- Raw value: primitive types(i.e. `string`, `int`, `slice` ...)
-- Pointer: others

-A destination argument is always a pointer.
+Source and destination arguments are always pointers.

 #### Converter
 Converters convert a value from A to B and B to A. Converters work even if source object is nil.